Mental evaluation ordered for man accused in flight attack

 Francisco Severo Torres, 33, of Leominster, Massachusetts was arrested Sunday when United Flight 2609 from Los Angeles landed in Boston, and made his first court appearance for a bail hearing.
-A judge postponed the detention hearing until after the mental health evaluation is completed
+A magistrate judge postponed the detention hearing until after the mental health evaluation is completed.

 Torres is charged with a felony related to interfering with flight crew members using a dangerous weapon.
 If convicted, he could be sentenced to life in prison.
 Prosecutors say he tried to stab the crewmember with a modified metal spoon.

-Note: This story has been corrected to show that Torres visited the barbershop on Feb.
-25, not Feb.
-26.